andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 ---
 <small>Updated on October 11, 2016 – Swift 3.0</small>

 Delegation can be a difficult topic to wrap your head around.
 I found it easiest to break up posts on the topic to help readers who are new to the pattern grasp the concepts a little better.
-First, I analyzed what delegation _is_ in [&#8220;What is Delegation – A Swift Developer's Guide&#8221;][1].
-If you're looking for the &#8220;what is it?&#8221; _behind_ the &#8220;how does it work?&#8221;, I recommend giving that first article a read.
+First, I analyzed what delegation _is_ in ["What is Delegation – A Swift Developer's Guide&#8221;][1].
+If you're looking for the "what is it?&#8221; _behind_ the "how does it work?&#8221;, I recommend giving that first article a read.

-Once the terminology is unpacked and a high-level overview of delegation as a design pattern is understood, the next logical place to turn is to the question, &#8220;How does delegation work?&#8221;.
+Once the terminology is unpacked and a high-level overview of delegation as a design pattern is understood, the next logical place to turn is to the question, "How does delegation work?&#8221;.
 That is the focus of this article.